CRPA Anti-jam Antenna Testing

 What is a CRPA and why use it?

-The number of antenna elements in a CRPA varies depending on the application.
+The number of elements typically varies from 4 (minimum for effective anti-jam protection) to 16, but large specialized CRPAs with 20+ elements are being developed.
 One common CRPA implementation is a 7-element design, with one center antenna and 6 surrounding it.
-For GNSS applications, the antenna array would typically be on top of a vehicle with the field of view pointing to the sky.
+For GNSS applications, the antenna array would typically be located on top of a vehicle with the field of view pointing to the sky.

 How does a CRPA work?

-CRPA systems improve the GNSS receiver performance by using adaptive antenna array techniques:
+A CRPA improves GNSS receiver performance by using an adaptive array of antenna elements.

-• While a single-element antenna has a fixed reception pattern at a given frequency, an adaptive antenna array can create diverse antenna patterns based on how the array elements are combined.
+• A single-element antenna has a fixed reception pattern at a given frequency.

 crpa array for 7 element crpa